LLM Concentration Programs

 mkatsmith@uconn.edu

-LLM students have the option of one of two certificate paths in the area of Human Rights.
-The certificate description below is offered by the School of Law.
+LLM students have the option of one of two concentration paths in the area of Human Rights.
+The concentration description below is offered by the School of Law.
 LLM students may also wish to explore the Graduate Certificate in Human Rights offered by the University of Connecticut Human Rights Institute.

-UConn School of Law offers students in an LLM program the opportunity to earn a Certificate in Human Rights.
-Through the certificate program, students gain experience in the interdisciplinary field of international human rights with access to courses taken at the School of Law, UConn’s School of Social Work and at the Human Rights Institute in Storrs.
-Students enrolled in the Human Rights and Social Justice LLM program are not eligible for this certificate.
+UConn School of Law offers students in an LLM program the opportunity to pursue a Concentration in Human Rights.
+Through the concentration program, students gain experience in the interdisciplinary field of international human rights with access to courses taken at the School of Law, UConn’s School of Social Work and at the Human Rights Institute in Storrs.
+Students enrolled in the Human Rights and Social Justice LLM program are not eligible for this concentration.

 Requirements

-Students are encouraged to announce their intention to seek a certificate at the beginning of their academic year; no formal application is required.
-Before graduating, students must submit the Certificate Studies, Intention to Participate Form to the registrar’s office.
-To earn the Certificate in Human Rights, LLM candidates must:
+Students are encouraged to announce their intention to pursue a concentration at the beginning of their academic year; no formal application is required.
+Before graduating, students must submit the Intention to Add a Concentration to LLM Studies form to the registrar’s office.
+To complete the Concentration in Human Rights, LLM candidates must:

 • complete 9 credit hours of approved Human Rights courses, which includes the core required course;